cain98/hackathon-starter/README.md

 **Fork From**: https://github.com/sahat/hackathon-starter

-An API from the hackathon starter.
+An API built from the hackathon starter.

 Our aim is create a minimalistic starter for an api only!
-The main difference is there are no views or rendered page.
-THIS IS AN API ONLY!
+This is built ontop of the hackathon starter.

+## TODO

+- [x] Remove Views
+- [ ] Return responses instead of rendering pages.
+- [ ] Remove rendering packages.
+- [ ] Refactor app.js
+- [ ] Setup testing.